UlinData/data-portfoglio/README.md

 - Data Cleaning
 - Charts and pivot

-This repository will contain all my learning projets.
+This repository will contain all my learning projects.